 Santa Clara Pueblo

 The Pueblo of Santa Clara, New Mexico was established around 1550 and located in the Rio Grande Valley.
-Santa Clara Pueblo is well known for its highly polished black pottery, but you will find other traditional art forms as well, like landscape paintings and cactus art.
+Santa Clara Pueblo is well known for its highly polished black pottery, but you will find other traditional art forms of their Indian Pottery as well, like landscape paintings and cactus art.
 Few places in New Mexico can compare with the majestic beauty of the landscape of the homelands of the Santa Clara people.
 The splendor of the scenery is justly famous in the Southwest.
 The Santa Clara Pueblo has emerged with a strong tribal government and a prosperous economy.

 Watercolor – Oil – Acrylics

-I used watercolor when creating this wall art of Santa Clara Pueblo.
+Watercolor was used when creating this wall art of this southwest Santa Clara Pueblo.
 When I first started painting in 1990, I thought watercolor would be easy to use.
 I mean how hard it could be?
 Add a little water to the pigment and go from there.
 Only to learn that it is the most challenging medium to use.
 It is UNFORGIVING.
 With watercolor, there’s a lot of forethought and planning.
 Because watercolor is transparent, you paint from light to dark.
 Which is the opposite of Oil and Acrylics.
 If you paint yellow over blue, you get green.
 So, you better know the color wheel!